 For legacy data (that dating pre-2008) verification has been carried out mainly by using drill hole twinning as well as grade and tonnage reconciliation from producing operational areas.

-3.8 Exploration activities
+Exploration activities 3.8

-In 2018, regional airborne geophysical surveys were completed and diamond drilling was conducted by Boliden Near Mine Exploration at the Liikavaara deposit, totaling 1438 m.
+In 2020, diamond drilling was conducted by Boliden Near Mine Exploration at the northern part of the Aitik deposit and the Salmijärvi deposit, totaling 8 800m.

 3.9 Mining methods, mineral processing and infrastructure